thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/getting-started-guides/what-is-thingsboard-mqtt-broker.md

-**TBMQ** represents an open-source MQTT message broker with the capacity to handle more than **4M** concurrent client connections, supporting a minimum of [3M messages per second throughput](/docs/mqtt-broker/reference/3m-throughput-single-node-performance-test/) per single cluster node.
+**TBMQ** represents an open-source MQTT message broker.
+It has the capacity to handle more than **4M** concurrent client connections, supporting a minimum of [3M messages per second throughput](/docs/mqtt-broker/reference/3m-throughput-single-node-performance-test/) per single cluster node with low latency delivery.
 In the cluster mode, its capabilities are further enhanced, enabling it to support more than [100M concurrently connected clients](/docs/mqtt-broker/reference/100m-connections-performance-test/).